Analytics has taken the world by storm & It is the powerhouse for all the digital transformation happening in every industry.

 Sentiment Analytics: Is the process of determining whether an information or service provided by business leads to positive, negative or neutral human feelings or opinions.
 All the consumer product companies are measuring the sentiments 24/7 and adjusting their marketing strategies.

 Text Analytics: It is used to discover & extract meaningful patterns and relationships from the text collection from social media site such as Facebook, Twitter, Linked-in, Blogs, Call center scripts.

 Unsupervised Learning: These are algorithms where there is only input data and expected to find some patterns.
-Clustering & Association algorithms like k-menas & apriori are best examples.
+Clustering & Association algorithms like k-means & apriori are best examples.

-Visualization: It is the method of enhanced exploratory data analysis & showing output of modeling results with highly interactive statistical graphics.
-Any model output has to be presented to senior management in most compelling way.
-Tableau, Qlikview, Spotfire are leading visualization tools.
+Visualization: It is the method of enhanced exploratory data analysis & showing the output of modeling results with highly interactive statistical graphics.
+Any model output has to be presented to senior management in the most compelling way.
+Tableau, QlikView, Spotfire are leading visualization tools.

-What do think should come for X, Y, Z?
+What do you think should come for X, Y, Z?